coattosintetico/moonandsun/README.md

-# moonandsun-calendar
+# moonandsun

-Simple python script to create events to point the sunrise and sunset times, and when the moon phases occur.
+Simple python script to create events when the sunrise, sunset and moon phases occur.

+I followed the [calendar python API quickstart](https://developers.google.com/calendar/api/quickstart/python) in order to set up the API etc.